-Compared to May, producer prices in June rose by 0.6%.
-Both prices of products sold on the domestic market and prices of exported products increased by 0.6%.
+Compared to 2013 average level of producer prices in Latvian industry in 2014 rose by 0.4%.
+The prices of products sold on the domestic market rose by 0.2%, whereas prices of exported products - by 0.6%.

-New data have been published in sections: Consumer prices; Producer prices; Trade and services; Construction; Industry; Livestock.
+New data have been published in sections: Consumer prices; Producer prices.

 Statistics by theme